mergado/docs/changelog/index.md

 # Roadmap

-## January 2017
+## February 2017

-- Ability to send back an optional message back to the user when an app is not able to be enabled/disabled.
 - Support for restricted Markdown (bold, italic and links) in body of notifications sent via the API.
 - Scraping more data from [sluzby.heureka.cz](https://sluzby.heureka.cz), [sluzby.heureka.sk](https://sluzby.heureka.sk) and [admin.zbozi.cz](https://admin.zbozi.cz).
-- Support for a new tag `{tip} ... {/tip}` in the [Mergado Flavored Markdown's](http://mergado.github.io/docs/developers/markdown.html).
+- Support for logging events in applications using [Sentry](https://github.com/getsentry).
+- Redis cache for individual applications.

 ## 2017

 - Improve application-defined rules API and their management in the Developer Center.
-- Support for logging events in applications using [Sentry](https://github.com/getsentry).
-- Redis cache for individual applications.
 - Mergado UI CSS framework.
 - New or extended sources of statistics, e.g. Sklik, AdWords, Zbozi.cz, Heureka, Glami.
 - Reviews of apps by users.